 Congratulations!
-Compliance West USA is proud to present you with your CDT-240 Capacitor Discharge Tester with CBX built in.
+Compliance West USA is proud to present you with your CDT-240 Capacitor Discharge Tester.
 Your instrument features a logic-controlled circuit for a Residual Voltage Meter.

 To fully appreciate all the features of your new meter, we suggest that you take a few moments to review this manual.
 If the need arises, please don't hesitate to call on us.